SUMMER ROAD TRIP, DAYS 32 – 38

 The 2.3-mile short hike is a steep climb to 360-degree views from the protruding bedrock above the town of Jasper and the Athabasca River.

 This might just be our favorite Fairmont yet.
 I think every hotel in the last two parks has been named Fairmont!
 Situated on the shores of the idyllic Lac Beauvert, the lodge is a great place to spend half a day.
 We walked around the entire lake and took way too many pictures.

 We debated whether or not to spend the $39.95 per person to ride the Jasper Skytram.
 We were still experiencing rain and cloudy days so when the sun peaked out, we figured now was the time to go if we were going to do it.
 We made the right decision.
 Other than the fact we were crammed in like sardines, it was one of our favorite experiences of our week in Jasper.
 The 7-minute tram ride is smooth and drops you off in the alpine zone of Whistler Mountain in the middle of six mountain ranges.
 We hiked the 620-foot trail to the summit where the 360 degree views rendered us speechless.

 Jasper is a small town situated at the base of Mount Edith Cavell.
-Shops, restaurants and bars warmly welcomes all visitors.
+Shops, restaurants, and bars warmly welcome all visitors.
 We had two delicious meals in town at Evil Dave’s and Famoso Neapolitan Pizzeria.

 Valley of the Five Lakes

 We were looking for an easy hike after a few strenuous ones and I am so glad we did.
 Valley of the Five Lakes is a quick 2.8-mile loop with gorgeous blue-green lakes, the next prettier than last.